Lab 3: Student Evaluations of Teaching

 • If you used Google, you are expected to “inform” me of any resources you used by pasting the link to the resource in a code comment next to where you used that resource.

-• If you used ChatGPT, you are expected to “inform” me of the assistance you received by (1) indicating somewhere in the problem that you used ChatGPT (e.g., below the question prompt or as a code comment), and (2) downloading and attaching the .txt file containing your entire conversation with ChatGPT.
+• If you used ChatGPT, you are expected to “inform” me of the assistance you received by (1) indicating somewhere in the problem that you used ChatGPT (e.g., below the question prompt or as a code comment), and (2) including a link to the conversation you had with Chat.

 Additionally, you are permitted and encouraged to work with your peers as you complete lab assignments, but you are expected to do your own work.
 Copying from each other is cheating, and letting people copy from you is also cheating.
 Please don’t do either of those things.